Strange Harvest (2025) review – Stuart Ortiz delivers a gruesome mockumentary

 I was hooked, I was captivated, and I was a little bit grossed out!
 Even the overwhelming desire to shut my eyes and take a nap after a hard day of work and exercise didn’t stop me.
 This movie was utterly compelling until it left me feeling just a little bit short changed.
 We’ll get into that in just a minute, though.
 First, let’s breakdown the plot.

 Strange Harvest comes to you from the director of found footage horror hit Grave Encounters – Stuart Ortiz.
-I’m an unashamed Grave Encounters fan (go and read my review, it’s proof that I am) so I was really excited to check Ortiz’s next project out.
+I’m an unashamed Grave Encounters fan (go and read my review for proof) so I was really excited to check Ortiz’s next project out.

 Rather than going with the hybrid found footage and mockumentary-lite approach from Ortiz’s previous hit.
 Strange Harvest adopts a strict documentary style format following the case of a serial killer called Mr Shiny.
 Mr Shiny has returned to San Bernadino to claim more victims after a long absence.